petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/dataset.md

 name    |   Description
 --- |   ---
-`epoch_millis`    |   A formatter for the number of milliseconds since the epoch.
+`epoch_millis`    |   A formatted for the number of milliseconds since the epoch.
 Note, that this timestamp allows a max length of 13 chars, so only dates between 1653 and 2286 are supported.
 You should use a different date formatter in that case.
 `epoch_second`    |   A formatter for the number of seconds since the epoch.
 Note, that this timestamp allows a max length of 10 chars, so only dates between 1653 and 2286 are supported.
 You should use a different date formatter in that case.
-`date_optional_time` or `strict_date_optional_time` |    A generic ISO datetime parser where the date is mandatory and the time is optional.
+`date_optional_time` or `strict_date_optional_time` |    A generic ISO DateTime parser where the date is mandatory and the time is optional.
-`basic_date`  |   A basic formatter for a full date as four digit year, two digit month of year, and two digit day of month: yyyyMMdd.
+`basic_date`  |   A basic formatter for a full date as four digit year, two digit month of a year, and two digit day of the month: yyyyMMdd.
 `basic_date_time` |   A basic formatter that combines a basic date and time, separated by a T: yyyyMMdd'T'HHmmss.SSSZ.
-`basic_date_time_no_millis`   |   A basic formatter that combines a basic date and time without millis, separated by a T: yyyyMMdd'T'HHmmssZ.
+`basic_date_time_no_millis`   |   A basic formatter that combines a basic date and time without millisecond, separated by a T: yyyyMMdd'T'HHmmssZ.
 `basic_ordinal_date`  |   A formatter for a full ordinal date, using a four digit year and three digit dayOfYear: yyyyDDD.
 ...

 #### Document Format

 Property type must be set to `attachment` at DataSet schema creation.
 That is why it can be achieved via schema and not sample document definition.
-Content of this field must contain `base64` encoded binary content of a document such as .pdf, .doc.
-Uploaded document text will be extracted and wil be used when this field is used in Classifier or Prc services.
+The content of this field must contain `base64` encoded binary content of a document such as .pdf, .doc.
+Uploaded document text will be extracted and will be used when this field is used in Classifier or Prc services.

 ##### Supported file formats

-Behind parsing documents there is an Apache Tika which provides extracted text.
-It supports wide variety of document formats.
+Behind parsing documents, there is an Apache Tika which provides extracted text.
+It supports a wide variety of document formats.
 For detailed supported format list please visit [Apache Tika format page](http://tika.apache.org/1.13/formats.html).

 ### Get Dataset
 Get information about a given dataset.
 A dataset can be accessed by its name.